INSIDE: Roam the Gnome’s Review of the Museum of Childhood – our vote for the the Best Children’s Museum London UK. Updated 2019.

 The dress up/storytelling space with the spinner guide in the Make Believe area at the far end captured Ned’s imagination for a while too.

-Around the corner, we headed into the second gallery, divided into four sections – Moving Toys exhibition.
-Pushes and Pulls, Springs and Cogs, Circuits and Motors and Look See.
+Around the corner, we headed into the second gallery, Moving Toys exhibition, divided into four sections:

 - pull-along toys

 - optical toys that create visual special effects.

 - jigsaw puzzles

 - push and pull toys worked by strings – jumping jacks, yoyos, pull along toys, wrestling pairs, collapsing animals, spinning ballerinas and gymnasts, jumping jacks, and spinning monkeys